pangyenwu/UBPlatform/README.md

 Notice: Currently, there's a bug with loading, please click on reset if you don't see any books.
 Also, currently we have issue with server https call, so please run the website in http or able load script.

+Requirement:
+Node - version #10.x.x or above
+NPM - versin #6.x.x or above

+TO RUN:
+Run 'npm install' in both project folder and backend folder.
+Then run 'npm start' in project folder to start the front-end.
+Then run 'node server.js' in backend folder to startup the server.
+Now, you got yourself a website that connect to our database.

+Enjoy.